jin-eld/burn-ssd-mobilenetv3-fpnlite/README.md

 Running the cli utility without the `pretrained` feature will use an empty model, which is only handy during development, but has no real value otherwise.

-## Known Issues
-* Currently inference produces inconsistent results, most likely something is either missing or has not been initialized correctly; debugging in progress.